gdebraconier/HuiMcuTranslator/README.md

 - Voila!
 - When you're finished, press 'Enter' to stop the translator; all faders go down, pans to the center and button lights out

+## Normal use:
+- Start Elgato Streamdeck software
+- Start HuiMcuTranslator
+- Start Pro Tools

-The reason you should not open a session in Pro Tools before starting HuiMcuTranslator is: Pro Tools sends information about a session right after opening that session.
+The reason you should not open a session in Pro Tools before starting Elgato Streamdeck software/HuiMcuTranslator is: Pro Tools sends information about a session right after opening that session.
 Once that information is send, it is lost.

 This is my first attempt to write a program in C, so please be kind... :)